Tax Changes for 2024-2025: What Tax Pros Need to Know

 529 Plans

-Effective January 1, 2024, unused funds in 529 Plans are now eligible for a rollover to a ROTH IRA.
+Effective January 1, 2024, unused funds in 529 Plans became eligible for a rollover to a ROTH IRA.
 Here are some guidelines on how your clients can qualify for this rollover.

-• Lifetime limit: Your clients can roll over up to $35,000 in their lifetime.
+• Lifetime limit: Your clients could roll over up to $35,000 in their lifetime.

 • Annual contribution limit: The amount your clients roll over must be within the annual contribution limit for the Roth IRA.
 For 2024, the limit is $7,000, or $8,000 for those 50 and older.